MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 The tool comparison functionality can be integrated with JUnit tests.

-For detailed information about the tool usage please check the `README <https://github.com/MicroEJ/Tool-UITestAutomation/blob/master/TestAutomationTool/README.md>`_ in the repository.
+For detailed information about the tool usage, please check the `README <https://github.com/MicroEJ/Tool-UITestAutomation/blob/master/TestAutomationTool/README.md>`_ in the repository.